makersacademy/bowling-challenge/README.md

 As a solo bowler,
 So that I play a full game of bowling,
 I want to each game to consist of 10 frames.

+As a solo bowler who gets a spare in the last frame, So that I get the correct bonus,
+I want to have one extra roll.

+As a solo bowler who gets a strike in the last frame, So that I get the correct bonus,
+I want to have two extra rolls.
 ```

 #### Version 5 - Interface